detect-ronnie/hhhaaiii/README.md

 # hhhaaiii
-if we ever end up talking please tell me if any bit of my humor and the way i talk is a bother                                                     —>    I'm dina                                                                             .
+if we ever end up talking please tell me if any bit of my humor and the way i talk is a bother                                                     —>    call me ronnie                                                                            .
 DNI : no/it doesn't matter